 In 2017, AMFM won for Clarksburg Nursing & Rehabilitation Center’s Tricia Calemine-Dolan as Administrator of the Year, McDowell N&RC Kristy Blankenship-Saunders as Director of Nursing of the Year, and Wyoming N&RC’s “Mall Day” as a Best Practice.

 In the 2018 cycle of West Virginia survey-inspections, five AMFM centers have received deficiency-free state inspections.
 Webster N&RC has earned a deficiency-free inspection for the third year in a row.
 Other centers to receive deficiency-free health inspections in 2018 were Fayette Nursing & Rehabilitation Center, E. A. Hawse Nursing & Rehabilitation Center, Clarksburg Nursing & Rehabilitation Center and Taylor Health Care Center.

 The AMFM Charitable Foundation, Inc. began in 2009 as the fundraising arm of AMFM to provide each AMFM center with the ability to enrich their communities directly with financial donations to local charities and groups.
-The funds were raised through The AMFM Charity Golf Classic, an annual golf tournament at Edgewood Country Club in Sissonville.

 The objective of The AMFM Charitable Foundation, Inc. is to provide each AMFM care center with the financial resources to improve and enrich the community in which each AMFM care center resides through charity.